 Windows 10/11 Hardening: Never disable User Account Control

-Yes, UAC prompts are annoying, but by disabling it, you lose more than just a pop-up.
+Yes, UAC prompts are annoying, but by disabling them, you lose more than just a pop-up.
 Disabling UAC also disables file-system & Registry virtualization and Protected Mode.
-When an application wants to make a system change like modifications that affect other users, modifications of system files and folders, and installation of new software, a UAC prompt shows up, asking for permission.
+When an application wants to make a system change, like modifications that affect other users, modifications of system files and folders, and installation of new software, a UAC prompt shows up, asking for permission.

 User Account Control makes sure that these changes are made only with approval from the administrator.
 Read more about UAC.

 Strong Passwords: Tough to Guess